{results_count} Math videos for {phrase}

 When two lines intersect, they form special types of angle relationships:

-- Definition: Opposite angles formed at the intersection are always equal.
+- Feature: Vertically opposite angles are always equal.

 - Definition: Adjacent angles share a common side and a common vertex.